-Since graduating in Architecture I have split my time between different strands of activity.
+Since graduating in Architecture I have split my time between lots of different things .
 The balance has changed many times in order to try and find one that works best for me.

 Research – Architectural Practice – Teaching – Other Work